admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 - give all players a 'Limited' permission on Player Characters which are not their own
 - during sessions, give players a 'Limited' permission on Host characters (NPC Actors) PCs meet.

+### Abilities
+To initialize a character with all core abilities in one go, go to the Items tab and drag-and-drop the 'Abilities' folder to your character.

+The folder will only appear if the Host first goes to the Compendium tab, look for 'Core Abilities', right clicks it and select'Import All Content'.

 ## Alternative: Diaries as 📖 Journal Entries
 To reinforce the notion of character diaries being a part of the world, the Host may elect to use dedicated 📖 Journal Entries for each Player Character's (or NPC's) Diary.
 In this case, the 📖 Journal Entry should probably be drag-and-dropped into the Journal tab of the Character Sheet afterwards, for easier access by the player and Host.